scipy-lectures/scientific-python-lectures/translation_of_course_in_french/source/pythonxy.rst

 -----------------------------

 Below the starting menu of Python(x,y) is displayed.
-You can choose between running an application (a third-party software), or launching an
+You can choose between running an application (a third-party software), or launching an interactive Python shell.
+For a scientific-computing session, we choose to launch a Python shell, from which we will execute commands and launch scripts.

-Voici le menu de démarrage de Python(x,y).
-Il propose de choisir entre lancer une application (un logiciel indépendant), ou de lancer une "console interactive" Python, c'est-à-dire un interpréteur Python (shell en anglais).
-Pour une session de calcul scientifique, nous choisissons de lancer un interpréteur qui permettra d'exécuter nos différentes commandes ainsi que des scripts.

-Parmi les différents interpréteurs disponibles, on peut conseiller `Ipython`, qui est un interpréteur généraliste (utilisé ailleurs que dans Python(x,y), et dans d'autres contextes que le calcul scientifique).
+Among the available interpreters, we recommend to use `Ipython`, which is a general-purpose advanced shell.

 .. image:: Python_xy_1.png
    :align: left